 This special day is dedicated to Devi Chandraghanta, who is seen carrying half-moon on her forehead that represents emotional balance and keeps the mortals rooted to the basics.
-Wear Royal Blue colour, on the third day, tritiya, of Navratri which is on Wednesday and participate in the fervours of Navratri celebrations.
+Wear Royal Blue colour, on the fourth day, Chaturthi, of Navratri which is on Wednesday and participate in the fervours of Navratri celebrations.
 The Royal Blue colour goes hand in hand with the sense of royalty, elegance and unmatched elegance.
 The richness of the colours spreads the warmth of trust worthiness and reliability.

 Navratri color of the day - Yellow

 As this day of Panchami falls on Thursday, wear the mellowed shade of Yellow colour to celebrate the joy and enthusiasm of Sharad Navaratri.
 Get infused with the sense of mirth and enlightenment.
 Be creative bathing in the colour of the bright sunshine.
 Celebrate the 5th Navratri day with a sense of unparalleled optimism and joy.
 Be happy and cheerful throughout the day.